 Timber And Barns

-Behind the scenes, complex plumbing, ventilation and electrical work is required to make sure that a timber property, or a barn building, is serviced with all of the necessary utilities.
+Behind the scenes, complex plumbing, ventilation and electrical work are required to make sure that a timber property, or a barn building, is serviced with all of the necessary utilities.
 Fortunately, our design and build service takes into account all aspects of the extension and reconditioning of these buildings, and not just the construction aspects.

-However, a cautionary note is that some barn buildings (and older, timber framed, properties) will still require planning permission and an application can be refused if it is believed to be out of character with the building.
+However, a cautionary note is that some barn buildings (and older, timber-framed, properties) will still require planning permission and an application can be refused if it is believed to be out of character with the building.
 Fortunately, we have extensive experience of converting, and extending, these traditional forms of property.

 Barn buildings are often areas where refurbishment is required.
-In rural areas, the old barn has sometimes fallen into disrepair and is no longer used for storage, or for animal housing.
+In rural areas, the old barn has sometimes fallen into disrepair and is no longer used for storage or animal housing.
 Many people who buy a house in a rural area sometimes find that a barn is attached, and are often at a loss to decide what to do with it.
-With our design and build service we can convert your barn to fit any use – whether it is for extra living space, work space, a gym, or even for a swimming pool!
+With our design and build service, we can convert your barn to fit any use – whether it is for extra living space, work space, a gym, or even for a swimming pool!